Genus: Rhamnus - an ancient Greek name for the buckthorn (ref. genus Rhamnus).

 Flowers: White, star-shaped, sepals only, from green buds, in clusters at tip of branches.
 Bisexual.
 Five petals, five sepals.

-Habit: 2 - 6 feet tall, compact evergreen shrub with red-purple stems.
+Growth Habit: 2 - 6 feet tall, compact evergreen shrub with red-purple stems.

-Habitat: Frequent member of coastal chaparral and sage scrub community.
+Frequent member of coastal chaparral and sage scrub community.
 Also locally abundant on cool, fog-dominated sites along the central Coast Range where it occurs beneath mixed-hardwood.

-Interesting information: Coffeeberry is distributed throughout much of California and is generally considered a staple browse of both big game and livestock.
+Coffeeberry is distributed throughout much of California and is generally considered a staple browse of both big game and livestock.
 The fruits of coffeeberry are extensively utilized by numerous wildlife species, particularly birds.
 Palatability of plant depends upon stem age and community associates.
 Coffeeberry is useful for erosion control on dry, steep hillsides.
-Seeds should be collected in fall, approximately 2 weeks before fully ripe and then pulp removed prior to sowing.
+Seeds should be collected in fall, approximately two weeks before fully ripe and then pulp removed prior to sowing.
 Also used as ornamental because shiny, colorful berries contrast nicely with the light green foliage.